 # 6 – Dark Star

 One of our favorite Crosby Stills & Nash songs has always been the song “Dark Star.”
-The song opens with a highly addicting Stephen Stills guitar lick played upon a cool rhythmic groove which very reflective of that mid 1970s Steely Dan, Boz Scaggs type sound.
-The great Craig Doerge plays a killer electric piano solo on the song followed by some tasty Stephen Stills licks to make this one a real keeper.
+The song opens with a highly addicting Stephen Stills guitar lick played upon a cool rhythmic groove which is very reflective of that mid 1970s Steely Dan, Boz Scaggs type sound.
+The great Craig Doerge plays a killer electric piano solo on the song, followed by some tasty Stephen Stills licks to make this one a real keeper.

 # 5 – Long Time Gone

 The second half of this top 10 Crosby, Still & Nash songs list goes back to their classic debut album Crosby, Stills & Nash.
-Their first record was so strong that their record company put together a greatest hits package after just two albums.
-The Crosby, Stills & Nash 1969 album stands as one of classic rocks all time greatest albums.
+Their first record was so strong that their record company put together a greatest-hits package after just two albums.
+The Crosby, Stills & Nash 1969 album stands as one of classic rocks all-time greatest albums.
 We had to narrow down our choices from the album because we did want to present material from the group’s other albums.
 We start out the second half of this list with the great song “Long Time Gone.”
 The song was written by David Crosby.

 # 4 – Helplessly Hoping

 Continuing with tracks from the debut album Crosby, Stills & Nash we turn to the great song “Helplessly Hoping.”
 Recorded in December 1968 at Wally Heider’s Studio 3 in Hollywood, during the group’s first recording session together, it showcases the profound musical chemistry between David Crosby, Stephen Stills, and Graham Nash.
 Under the guidance of producer Paul Rothchild, the group laid down a track that would become a cornerstone of their debut album, released by Atlantic Records on May 29, 1969.